mstgnz/shipping/README.md

 # shipping - Cargo Integration

-It can be annoying to deal with implementing each of the shipping integrations on e-commerce sites.
-Each shipping company has a separate api documentation.
-It is nothing but a waste of time to read and apply this documentation for each of them and to do this repeatedly in every project.
-This project provides integration with all cargo companies with Go and offers it to your service.
+Integrating with different shipping companies on e-commerce sites can be a time-consuming and cumbersome process.
+Each shipping company having its separate API documentation may lead to redundant efforts in reading and implementing these documents for each of them in every project.
+This project simplifies the process by providing integration with all cargo companies using the Go programming language.

+Features:
+- **Single Integration for All Shipping Companies:** This package offers a unified solution for integrating with various shipping companies.
+Instead of spending time on the API documentation of different companies separately, you can access them all through a single integration.
+- **Fast and Efficient:** Leveraging the performance advantages of the Go programming language, you can manage shipping processes quickly and efficiently.
+The primary goal of the project is to save developers time and optimize workflow.
+- **Modular Structure:** The package has a modular structure, allowing you to choose and configure the desired shipping companies.
+Include only the necessary integrations in your project.

+This project aims to make shipping integrations easier and faster, optimizing your development process.

 ## Cargo Companies
 | Name                                        | Domestic           | Abroad             |